llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

     drop: ["ALL"]
   readOnlyRootFilesystem: true
   runAsNonRoot: true
-  runAsUser: 1000460000   # this may need to change, depending on the allowed IDs for the OCP project
+  runAsUser: null   # this may need to change, depending on the allowed IDs for the OCP project
   seccompProfile:
     type: RuntimeDefault
 ```